18 Sep How to Determine the Economic Value of a Company

 Your company is your major asset; therefore, you need to know its value.
 Think of company valuation as a subjective science.
 The subjective element is that every purchaser’s considerations and situations vary, so two buyers may give you two different offers.
 The science part, on the other hand, is that you need to employ standard methods of company valuation.

 There are several methods of company valuation used to work out the fair value of an organization for different reasons, including mergers and acquisitions, divorce proceedings, and establishing partner ownership.
 Often, business owners hire professional valuation firms for an objective estimation of their business’ value.
+Also interesting: how a dataroom helps with secure business transactions.

 The valuation process covers a wide range of methods and fields, which can vary between industries, businesses, and valuators.
 Under each method, you may employ different techniques.
 However, no fixed formulas or rules apply to determine how much your company is worth.
 Still, we are going to show you the most used methods of company valuation.